Moving to Progressive Delivery with Feature Flags

 What is progressive delivery?

 Progressive delivery is a deployment strategy that involves continuously deploying code to production but controlling who sees it and when.
 It builds upon continuous delivery practices by giving you fine-grained control over feature releases.
+Progressive delivery represents a modern, strategic approach to software deployment that emphasizes controlled, incremental rollouts to reduce risk.

 Progressive delivery using feature flags

 This controlled exposure model creates a safety net for deployments.
 Instead of shipping and praying it works, you get multiple decision points to evaluate if releasing is the right thing to do.
+This approach ensures stability and quality before releasing features to the entire customer base.

-Progressive Delivery vs Continuous Delivery
+Progressive Delivery vs. Continuous Delivery

 This is where progressive delivery differs.
 It adds a layer of control where you can still deploy frequently through your CI/CD pipeline, but you decide when and to whom the features become visible.
+Progressive delivery takes traditional methods like continuous delivery further by emphasizing controlled, incremental releases of features, often using feature flags, A/B testing, and real-time user feedback to improve product quality and reduce risk.

 How engineering teams have “shifted left” to progressive delivery and observability